gbhachu/My-CV/README.md

 **Makers Academy**

-Currently I'm near the end of my 12 weeks as a Makers Academy student.
+I thoroughly enjoyed my 12 weeks as a Makers Academy student.
 It's been challenging, at times frustrating, but always enjoyable.
 Working on projects both alone and as part of a team has tested my ability to work under pressure, find solutions to tricky problems and take in new information on a daily basis.
 Due to the structure of the course I am pair programming daily, often well into the evening, as well as working on weekend challenges by myself.

 **Communication**